-The following quotation is from an essay that doesn’t just tear apart some awful BDSM stereotypes, but also makes a great case for coming together as a community and living our lives without shame … all in the context of parenting.
-It’s called “S/M Fetish People Who Choose To Parent”, and was printed in the anthology Speaking Sex To Power by one of my all-time heroes: the brilliant and inimitable Patrick Califia.
+The following quotation is from an essay that tears apart awful BDSM stereotypes, and also makes a great case for coming together as a community and living our lives without shame … all in the context of parenting.
+It’s called “S/M Fetish People Who Choose To Parent,” and it was printed in the anthology Speaking Sex To Power by one of my all-time heroes: the brilliant and inimitable Patrick Califia.

 The state does seem to have a vested interest in preventing anyone who is sexually different from raising a child.
 Over the years, I’ve heard many stories of custody battles involving polyamorous people, pagans, transsexuals, sex workers, and members of the BDSM-fetish community, not just lesbians and gay men.
 The people who go through these battles usually do it alone, and they usually lose.
 But that story can change when there is enough publicity to generate community support.

 In early 1995, members of the BDSM-fetish community in the US and Canada were appalled to learn that a couple in the scene had had their children taken away.
 The Canadian fetish magazine “Boudoir Noir” established a defense fund for the unlucky pair, known as the Houghtons.
 As we had for the Spanner defendants, the community banded together and raised enough money to allow Steve and Selina Houghton to hire a decent defense attorney.
 Selina ultimately pled guilty to a disorderly conduct charge, and her husband to one count of endangering the welfare of a minor, a Class E misdemeanor.
 They were also ordered to continue to receive family counseling ….
 Although they did not receive jail sentences, their privacy and home life had been badly damaged by the intrusive actions of the police.
 When the Houghtons got their kids back, they moved suddenly, disappearing from the scene, probably to protect themselves from further persecution.